Bond tester: Method

+Typically a load is applied to a bond by a hook or shear tool, whereafter a force measurement is taken and the failure mode of the tested sample is recorded.
+More often than not bond tests are destructive and samples are scrapped after testing.
+In aerospace and medical applications, non destructive testing is common, whereby the bond is loaded up to a point to reveal nonacceptable bonds while avoiding damage to acceptable bonds.

 For an automatic test PC controlled moving table allows any number of bonds to be tested automatically from a stored program.

 Results can be analysed and output immediately or exported in a number of data base formats for subsequent analysis as desired.

 Powerful extended capabilities enable measurements such as force/time or force/distance curves to be made and deliver more data about the quality of the bond tested.

 The most common test types performed on a bond tester are the wire pull test, which generally puts an upward force on a gold/aluminum/silver/copper wire, and the die shear test, which generally comprises loading a die from the side.
 When equipped with tweezers, bond testers may also perform cold bump pull tests.
-During such a test, a solder ball down to 50 µm in diameter is reform it to the shape something like a mushroom and then pulled off the surface.
+During such a test, a solder ball down to 50 μm in diameter is reform it to the shape something like a mushroom and then pulled off the surface.
 Modern bond testers can perform a wide variety of tests with high precision, because automation eliminates human influence on the measurement.

+Industry leaders

-Two industry leaders are Nordson DAGE and XYZTec.
+Two industry leaders are DAGE (acquired by Nordson in 2006) and xyztec.